mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 name:     Wings of Paradise<br>
 text:     **Flying**<br>
-          Whenever you replace a card, this minion gains +2⚔️ this turn.
+          Whenever you replace, this minion gains +2⚔️ this turn.

 name:     Yun<br>
 text: